-Firstly, pupils study the development of Russia from the last Tsars through to Communism under Stalin or the development of Germany from 1890 through to the fall of Hitler in 1945.
+Firstly, pupils study the development of Russia from the last Tsars through to Communism under Stalin.
 This will be followed by an in-depth study of the Cold War in Asia between 1950 and 1975, which concentrates on the Korean and Vietnam Wars.